FOREX-Dollar soars to 14-year highs on Fed, Trump plans

 The dollar index, which measures the greenback against a

-time in a year and signaled it was likely to increase them three
+time in a year and signaled it was likely to hike three more

-more times in 2017, up from the two increases forecast at the
+times in 2017, up from the two increases forecast at the central

 at a faster-than-expected pace surprised investors and continued